How debt consolidation home loans work

-It’s a good idea to get a lower-interest debt consolidation loan if you’re struggling to repay multiple debts at high interest rates.
-The alternative is to miss repayments, which can hurt your credit score and potentially see you get assets repossessed if you have a secured loan.
+It’s a good idea to get lower-interest debt consolidation loans if you’re struggling to repay multiple debts at high interest rates.
+The alternative is to miss repayments, which can hurt your credit score and potentially lead to assets getting repossessed if you have a secured loan.

 Do consolidation loans hurt your credit score?

 Every time you apply for credit, your credit score can temporarily drop slightly.
 However, if you then start making all your repayments on time and reduce your overall level of debt, your credit score will improve.
 It’s easier to do that with a low-interest debt consolidation loan.